Playwrighting Dramatists Guild

 • Set: best performed on a cleverly designed set that will allow for multiple locations without significant changes

-• Length: three acts
+• Length: three acts (about 110 minutes not including intermission)

 • Period: a fantastical notion of Venice

-Roles and Notes
+Roles & Notes

 Adapted with reference to seven translations of Schnitzler's play Anatol, it was created because we found none of the translations to be readily playable.
+The result is a new telling of the story.

 • Cast: two principal men, one small male role (Franz), and up to seven women in supporting roles.
 It can be effectively cast with three men and two women.